[Editor’s Note: This article was initially published in December 2019. It was updated on March 25 to update the included information.]

 iAnthus Capital Holdings (ITHUF)

-Headquartered in New York, iAnthus Capital Holdings (OTC:ITHUF) operates cultivating, processing and dispensary businesses around the U.S. Right now, ITHUF stock is expanding its presence in Florida through GrowHealthy, one of its subsidiaries.
-GrowHealthy is expected to operate a total of 30 retail locations by the first quarter of 2020.
+Headquartered in New York, iAnthus Capital Holdings (OTCMKTS:ITHUF) operates cultivating, processing and dispensary businesses around the U.S. ITHUF stock is expanding its presence in Florida through GrowHealthy, one of its subsidiaries.
+GrowHealthy currently has 12 dispensary locations in Florida, with plans for another six in place.

 Canopy Growth (CGC)